And Tychicus have I sent to Ephesus.

 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.

-we might approach
+we may approach

 As he saith also in another [place,] Thou [art] a priest for ever after the order of Melchisedec.